aceres/cas-fee-project2-af/README.md

 /src/environment/environment.ts
 `

-Use this configuration for this file below:
+Use this configuration for the file above manually:

 `export const environment = {
   production: true,